 Bard Conservatory offers unparalleled musical opportunities for its students.
 The Conservatory orchestra performs regularly on campus, in New York City, and in semi-annual concert tours to Asia or Europe.
 Students frequently perform alongside faculty in chamber music concerts at Bard, in regional chamber music concert series, and on concerts for the Bard Music Festival.
 Concerto competition winners perform twice in subscription concerts with the American Symphony Orchestra. ...MORE >

-are renowned performing musicians whose artistry has been featured in the world’s great concert halls.
+are renowned musicians and teachers whose artistry has been featured in the world’s great concert halls.
 They are on campus weekly to give lessons, coach chamber ensembles, offer master classes, hold studio classes and lead orchestra sectionals.
 On occasion, the Conservatory arranges for undergraduate students to travel to New York City or elsewhere in the Hudson Valley for lessons.
 Details about the faculties of the Graduate Conducting Program and the graduate Vocal Arts Program can be found on their individual program pages.

 The new, state-of-the art László Z. Bitó ’60 Conservatory Building—completed in January 2013—contains general-use classrooms, faculty offices, teaching studios, two percussion studios, a 150-seat recital hall, a student lounge, instrument storage lockers, and the main Conservatory administrative offices.